Kożuchów – church of the Blessed Virgin Mary

 Architecture

-The original church from the 13th century was a not very large, stone building located in the western part of the town, at the corner of the market square, a short distance from the fortifications.
-It had a rectangular nave with a 1.8-meter thick wall and a narrower, also rectangular chancel with a wall thickness of 1.5 meters.
+The original church from the 13th century was a not very large, two-part structure, built of erratic stones bound with lime mortar, made very strong by the addition of proteins in the form of carrion or cattle blood.
+Church had a rectangular nave with a 1.8-meter thick wall and a narrower, also rectangular chancel with a wall thickness of 1.5 meters.
 The dimensions of the chancel were 8.7 x 15.1 meters, while the nave about 12.5 x 21.6 meters.
-The west wall received two diagonal buttresses and a window (maybe round) and a three-stepped entrance portal on the axis with columns on the sides.
+The west wall had two diagonal buttresses and a window (maybe round or with rounded head) and a three-stepped entrance portal on the axis with columns on the sides.
 Its archivolt had an ogival form.
 Buttresses, probably also located along the longitudinal walls, indicate that the church was planned to be vaulted.
-Its large width rather excluded a single-space interior, while the two-aisle arrangement excluded a large window and west portal.
-Thus, the church probably had a three-aisle form, covered by one gable roof above the nave and one above the chancel.
+Its large width rather excluded a single-space interior, while the two-nave arrangement was excluded by a large window and west portal.
+Thus, the church probably had a central nave with two aisles, covered by one gable roof above the whole nave and one above the chancel.

 In the fourteenth or at the end of the thirteenth century, a four-sided tower was added from the north side of the chancel.
 For the construction of its walls, 2.7 meters thick, erratic stones and bricks were used in the lower part, while the upper octagonal part of the tower was built entirely of bricks.
 The corners of its upper part were shaped as shafts.
 In the walls of the lower floors, small four-sided windows were made, and on the upper floors, much larger ogival windows.
-An entrance opening from the north from the chancel and a small passage from the northern aisle led to the ground floor of the tower.
+The ground floor of the tower, which probably served as a sacristy, was accessed via an entrance from the south, from the chancel, and a small western passage led from the aisle.

-In the 15th century, chapels of the Holy Cross and All Saints, opened by arcades to the interior, were added to the northern aisle.
-One of them received particularly large dimensions, three bays, giving the impression of a fourth aisle.
+In the 15th century, chapels of the Holy Cross and All Saints were added to the northern aisle, opened by arcades to the interior.
+One of them had particularly large dimensions of three bays, giving the impression of a fourth aisle.
 Its interior was covered with a cross-rib vault and opened to the nave with high, pointed arcades, while the adjacent chapel from the west, measuring 4.9 x 5.9 meters, was covered with a stellar vault.
 In the second half of that century, the church was enlarged by further chapels and a porch, this time added to the southern aisle.
 These chapels were much smaller (an average of 4.9 x 3 meters), placed between the buttresses of the southern aisle, connected with the interior by wide, pointed arcades.
-Two of them were crowned with stellar vaults of different drawings, and the middle one with cross-rib vaults.
-The western chapel was illuminated by ogival, tracery windows, large, three-light, while the remaining ones have narrower two-light windows.
+Two of them were crowned with stellar vaults of different forms, and the middle one with cross-rib vault.
+The western chapel was illuminated by ogival, large, three-light windows, while the remaining ones have narrower two-light windows.

-At the end of the fifteenth century, a new, larger sacristy was erected on the north side of the chancel, attached to the tower from the east.
-Its northern wall was supported by three buttresses, while the eastern one was in line with the closing wall of the chancel.
-Sacristy received a net vault, while the nave, chancel and chapels were topped with cross-rib vaults.
-In the mid-sixteenth century, the walls of the chancel were raised, aligning them with the walls of naves, and the whole church was covered with three parallel roofs.
+At the end of the 15th century, a new, larger sacristy was erected on the north side of the chancel, attached to the tower from the east.
+Its northern wall was supported by three buttresses (two extreme ones placed at an angle and the middle one perpendicular to the wall), while the eastern one was in line with the closing wall of the chancel.
+Sacristy received a net vault, while the nave, chancel and chapels were already topped with cross-rib vaults.
+Probably at the end of the 15th or in the 16th century, the walls of the chancel and its southern annex were raised and leveled with the walls of the nave.
+The entire transformed structure was covered with a common gable roof.
+The tower was also raised, topped with a tall pyramidal dome.

 Current state